skiphansen/usb_sniffer/fpga/panologic_g2/README.md

 When I connected the FT2232H module to the Pano I used "spectrastrip" ribbon cable with color coded wires to make identifying the correct wires easier.
-Once I had finished the wiring I created simple bit file that generated square waves of unique frequencies on each of the interface pins to allow the connections to be verified with a scope rather than trying to use an ohm meter.
+Once I had finished the wiring I created a simple bit file that generated square waves of unique frequencies on each of the interface pins to allow the connections to be verified with a scope rather than trying to use an ohm meter.

-Knowing the color code and having done used a similar connection schemes many time before I knew that pin one would be brown, pin 2 red, etc....
+Knowing the color code and having used a similar connection schemes many time before I knew that pin one would be brown, pin 2 red, etc....

 **WRONG, WRONG WRONG !!!**